 Environmental Education

 EcoLogic develops and supports environmental education activities to promote knowledge, understanding, and action on the part of adults and children alike.
 We work with our local partners to devise ways to help people understand how the local ecosystem works and why its many different elements are all interdependent.
-Education is one of the most powerful levers available for avoiding carbon dioxide emissions by curbing population growth.
-Education also equips girls and women to be more resilient to the impacts of climate change.
+Education also equips communities, especially girls and women, to be more resilient to the impacts of climate change.

 We know that when people understand that their quality of life relies on the health of their natural environment, and that they have a direct hand in identifying and creating ways to protect and sustainably use their natural resources, the needs of both people and nature will be addressed.
 This is why EcoLogic develops and supports environmental education activities to promote knowledge, understanding, and action on the part of adults and children alike.